Adverbs of manner: dolorosamente, admirablemente, así...

 1. Some adverbs allow muy when they express degree ⇒ muy severamente, muy claramente.
 It is not used with adverbs of means ⇒ *muy telefónicamente.

-2. Change in the meaning of the verb: salir = to leave a place ⇒ salir mal = to have a bad outcome.
+2. Change in the meaning of the verb: salir = to leave a place ⇒ salir mal = to turn out badly / have a bad result.

-3. Change in the meaning of the verb: tratar = to talk about a topic ⇒ tratar bien = to treat someone properly.
+3. Change in the meaning of the verb: tratar = to talk about a topic ⇒ tratar bien = to treat someone well / behave properly toward someone.

 Exercise 1: Multiple choice